mfgmgrAbbas/ecommerce-store/README.md

 In navbar create an action which is going to call our categories in order to do that create new folder actions in the root of directory and insode it create new file get-categories.tsx

+Now define types for products and in actions copy the get-categories and paste it into actions

+to update page category install a package query string npm i query-string npm run dev